annjychoi/cuny-class/index.md

 **Instructor**

 I'm Ann.
 My byline is Ann Choi.
 I'm a data and investigative reporter for Newsday.
-Previously, I worked at the Sun Sentinel, Miami Herald, Austin American-Statesman and KUT, an NPR affiliate in Austin, Texas.
+Previously, I worked at the Sun Sentinel, Miami Herald and Austin American-Statesman.

-I am most comfortable with cleaning up and analyzing data in a spreadsheet or R but I often am required to my analysis into charts or maps and work closely with web developers and designers in the newsroom.
+I am most comfortable with finding data, analyzing it in a spreadsheet or R and writing stories.
+I often am required to turn my analysis into charts or maps for my editors, well before I write up a draft.
+I also work closely with developers and graphic reporters in the newsroom.

 You might already know that you are not a visual person or a developer.
-Still, knowing the fundamentals and being able to communicate your reporting in interactive and data-driven medium will carry your stories much further.
+Still, knowing the fundamentals of multimedia storytelling and being able to communicate your reporting in interactive and data-driven medium will carry your stories much further.

 Because I also attended a graduate school for a journalism degree (hook'em!), I'd like to think that we already have something in common.
-Please ask away all questions.
+Please don't hesitate to ask for help or any questions.

 #### Office hours & Contact
 By appointment only

-CUNY email: ann.choi@journalism.cuny.edu
+* CUNY email: ann.choi@journalism.cuny.edu
-Personal: annjychoi@gmail.com
+* Personal: annjychoi@gmail.com

 ## Syllabus